-This cooker is designed for use on Natural gas, although a conversion for LP (LPG X Propane (2.54 kPa)) gas is included.
+This cooker is designed for use on Natural gas, although a conversion for LP (LPG X Propane (2.54 kPa)) gas is packed with the cooker.

 INSTALLER: Please leave these instructions with the user.
 DATA BADGE LOCATION: Cooker back.
 The serial number is repeated on the badge below the left-hand oven door opening.
-Country of Destination: Australia.
+COUNTRY OF DESTINATION: Australia.